-of the Court's rationale-as some justices now consider these decisions binding precedent, lower courts are then tasked with applying the will of the Supreme Court without a full explanation of what it wants (Vladeck 2023).
-While such considerations are outside of the scope of our model, in future work it would be interesting to examine the adverse effects of incomplete summary reversal "decisions" on lower courts' subsequent attempts to faithfully and accurately implement the will of the Supreme Court.
+Second, as discussed earlier, one criticism of summary reversals is that they adversely affect the development of the law.
+Decisions made using the shadow docket often lack explanation of the Court's rationale-as some justices now consider these decisions binding precedent, lower courts are then tasked with applying the will of the Supreme Court without a full explanation of what it wants (Vladeck 2023).
+While such considerations are outside of the scope of our model, it would be interesting to examine the adverse effects of incomplete summary reversal "decisions" on lower courts' subsequent attempts to faithfully and accurately implement the will of the Supreme Court.